The Center for Middle Eastern Studies Outreach Program is pleased to present an author talk by

 Senior Adviser on Constitution Building, International IDEA

 Moderated by Noah Feldman, Bemis Professor of International Law, Harvard Law School

 About the event:

-- A limited number of free copies of A History of Modern Morocco will be available on a first come, first served basis to Harvard students attending this talk (please have your Harvard ID available).
+- A limited number of free copies of The Struggle for Iraq's Future will be available on a first come, first served basis to Harvard students attending this talk (please have your Harvard ID available).

 - This is a brown bag (bring-your-own) lunch event.
 Cookies and beverages provided.

 Zaid Al-Ali is Senior Adviser on Constitution Building at International IDEA.
 He has been practicing law since 1999, specializing in international commercial arbitration and comparative constitutional law.
 He has law degrees from Harvard Law School, the Université de Paris I (Sorbonne), and King’s College London.
 From 2005 to 2010, he was a legal adviser to the United Nations focusing on constitutional, parliamentary, and judicial reform in Iraq.
 Since the beginning of 2011, he has been working on constitutional reform throughout the Arab region, in particular in Tunisia, Libya, and Egypt.
 He has published widely on Iraq and on constitutional law.

 About The Struggle for Iraq’s Future: How Corruption, Incompetence and Sectarianism Have Undermined Democracy: